Sentimentron/docs/README.md

-docs
+Documentation
 ====

-Additional documentation for Sentimentron, and its pysen and pydate technologies
+This documentation contains additional documentation for Sentimentron, and its pysen and pydate technologies.